Signed in as:

 2. “A PAC is somewhat different from other entities associated with a corporation.
 It is a separate entity, but still managed by, and part of, the corporation....Establishing the PAC: ...First, a corporation’s Board should approve the creation of the PAC...As part of this step, the corporation should select PAC officers and adopt bylaws for the PAC’s administration.” [“Forming a Corporate Political Action Committee," Venable LLP law firm.]

-3. In the case of a foreign-headquartered company, the firm’s U.S. subsidiary selects the PAC’s members/board, who are usually senior executives of the subsidiary; often the subsidiary’s lobbyists and/or government affairs staff also serve on the PAC.
-The PAC members/board decide which candidates the company PAC will donate to.
+3. In the case of a foreign-headquartered company or firm, their U.S. subsidiary or member firm selects the PAC’s members/board, who are usually senior executives/professionals of the subsidiary or member firm; often the subsidiary’s or member firm's lobbyists and/or government affairs staff also serve on the PAC.
+The PAC members/board decide which candidates the company PAC or firm PAC will donate to.

-4. By law, a company cannot donate to its PAC from the company's central funds.
-Most of the larger donations to the PAC tend to be made by the subsidiary’s executives and their families; donations can also be made by other employees and their families, and by shareholders.
-Donations by the PAC are made only to candidates selected/approved by the company-appointed members/board of the PAC.
+4. By law, a company or firm cannot donate to its PAC from their central funds.
+Most of the larger donations to the PAC tend to be made by the subsidiary’s executives, or member firm's senior professionals, and their families; donations can also be made by other employees and their families, and by shareholders.
+Donations by the PAC are made only to candidates selected/approved by the company-appointed or firm-appointed members/board of the PAC.

 6. Some companies reportedly pressure and/or induce their employees to contribute to their PACs.
 [Michelle Conlin and Lucas Iberico Lozada, Reuters, “The new U.S. office politics: funding your boss's political causes,” May 11, 2015.]